Ranked from Within: Ranking Large Multimodal Models Without Labels: Experiments

-\textbf{Accuracy-on-the-line could be a less reliable indicator for ranking LMMs in new domains.} \Cref{tab:corr} summarizes the ranking performance of all methods across eight tasks.
+\paragraph{Accuracy-on-the-Line is unreliable for ranking LMMs in new domains.} \Cref{tab:corr} summarizes the ranking capability of all methods across eight benchmarks.
 The AoL performance is calculated as the average correlation strength when using the other seven domains to predict model rankings in the target domain.
-We observe that AoL does not achieve consistently high correlation with model performance in seven out of the eight tasks.
+We observe that AoL does not achieve consistently high correlation with model performance in seven out of the eight benchmarks.
 Although AoL shows strong results on RealWorldQA, where it performs best, uncertainty-based methods also demonstrate high correlation strength.
-For instance, \textbf{NLL}\textsubscript{min} exhibits a Spearman's $\rho$ $0.07$ lower but a weighted Kendall's $\tau_w$ $0.03$ higher than AoL.
-These findings suggest that relying on existing benchmarks alone to select models for safe deployment can be risky, as they may not capture the statistical characteristics of target domains.
+For instance, \textbf{NLL}\textsubscript{max} exhibits a Spearman's $\rho$ $0.07$ lower but a weighted Kendall's $\tau_w$ $0.06$ higher than AoL.
+These findings suggest that relying on existing benchmarks alone to select models for deployment could be risky and unstable, as they may not well capture the statistical characteristics of the new target domain.

-\paragraph{The choice of token matters for output-probability-based methods' ranking capabilities.} In generated sequences, four ways of token usages can be used to extract model uncertainty.
-For the two on specific positions, \ie, the first and penultimate tokens, their predictive performance depends on the task type (\ie, MCVQ vs. VQA).
+\paragraph{The choice of token matters for output probability-based ranking.} We studied four ways of using tokens for estimating model uncertainty.
+For the two on specific positions, the first and penultimate tokens, their predictive performance depends on the task type (\ie, MCVQ \textit{vs.} VQA).
 The uncertainty associated with generating the first token is more indicative for MCVQ tasks, while the penultimate token generally proves more predictive for VQA tasks.
 This difference is due to the nature of MCVQ tasks, which often prompt models to generate only a single option letter (\eg, ``A''), making the first token crucial for evaluating response accuracy.
-In contrast, VQA tasks require open-form responses consisting of multiple tokens, making the penultimate token-reflecting the model’s understanding of both the question and the answer-more informative.
+In contrast, VQA tasks require open-form responses consisting of multiple tokens, making the penultimate token---reflecting the model’s understanding of both the question and the answer---more informative.